 Profile

-He has composed for Channel 4's Escape to the Chateau, and for several trailers, short films and theatrical productions and dozens of independent compositions, mostly programmatic.
-His compositional style draws primarily from other film music, classical music and jazz; often he infuses his scores with electronic elements.
+He has composed for Channel 4's Escape to the Chateau, and for several short films and games.
+He has also written music for theatrical productions, and has a sizeable back catalogue of unsynchronised compositions, mostly programmatic.

 Working for London-based company A-Mnemonic Music Productions in 2018, John learned the art of “music that sells things”.
 It furthered his expertise in creating concise musical and sonic material, in particular for commercial branding and advertisements.
 This included designing audio logos of around three seconds, matching them scrupulously to the nuances of video content.
 This led onto work for other production companies, notably Phase Music and Finger Music.